LockBlock-dev/discord-exporters/README.md

 //your Discord token
 debug: false,
 //debug logs
+pathToDiscordDB: "",
+//path to Discord leveldb
+//for Windows it is: C:/Users/USERNAME/AppData/Roaming/discord/Local Storage/leveldb
+//used only in the Token getter
 ```

 • Run it : with the [starter](./start.bat) / by doing `node index.js` / by doing `npm start`